ncanderson/history_generator/dev_notes.md

 - Fix handling of config - child classes should get their own copy of their own config, and not a single global config for everything

-- Give data defs to the generators, not the data access manager. that class should just manage the pass-through
+- figure out what the divine language looks like?

 # Notes
+Names.
+Modules wrapper?
+Single class that marshalls all the data modules?
+Then instan. that in the hist gen manager and pass to generators?

+How to manage using names so we don't have tons of duplicates?

+Right now just using a single names object in the myth generator